pzstorm/capsid/README.md

 Capsid is a compact mod development environment for [Project Zomboid](https://projectzomboid.com/blog/).

-It is [Gradle](https://gradle.org/) plugin that enables powerful [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) features and improves your modding workflow.
+It is a [Gradle](https://gradle.org/) plugin that enables powerful [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) features and improves your modding workflow.
 It helps automate the process of setting up, assembling and deploying your project.

 ![Capsid](https://raw.githubusercontent.com/pzstorm/capsid/gh-pages/capsid-banner.png)